Tunnelsats/tunnelsats/FAQ.md

 Please raise an issue in Github, explaining where you are stuck, but leave out any personal or sensitive information.
 Especially handle your configuration file with care!

 ### How do I know what value I got from subscribing to your service?
-Keep an eye on your uptime, routing amount week-over-week, and some subjective observations like nodes offline and such.
+Keep an eye on your latency, uptime, routing amount week-over-week, and some subjective observations like nodes offline and such.
 Value is a quite subjective term, but we found those attributes provide value to a routing runner.

 ### Why shouldn't I just do it myself?
 We offer a full-managed-service, which takes a lot of the server, library, security and operational headache away from you.
 If you feel you prefer the personal learning experience, we can only encourage you to do so.
 It is a great adventure to learn more, so please check the footnotes in case you look for ways to dive in.

 ### Why is this so expensive?
-We have invested significant amount of hours into building out the infrastructure, services, security and reliability feats, which come at a cost.
+We have invested significant amount of hours into building out the infrastructure, unique services, security and reliability feats, which come at a cost.
 We also chose a premium set of VPS providers, which come at a cost.
-And nodes, even without Tor traffic, are still using significant bandwidth every day, even samll ones.
+And nodes, even without Tor traffic, are still using significant bandwidth every day, even small ones.
 So we need to cover both operational costs and compensate for further extending our services.

 ### I have some ideas to make this better.
 Where can I provide feedback or offer help?
 Great!
-Please do not hesitate to reach out via Telegram, Twitter, Email or log an issue with your ideas or feature requests with details.
+Please do not hesitate to reach out via [Telegram](https://t.me/+NJylaUom-rxjYjU6), [Twitter](https://twitter.com/tunnelsats), Email or log an issue with your ideas or feature requests with details.
 We always look forward to partner with great thinkers and doers.